Orielton, Pembrokeshire: House

-The stables
+Stables

 Orielton stables are in wooded parkland, 100m north of the house.
 Built in the nineteenth century, there is an ornamental entrance block with a courtyard to the year.
 The stables are a grade II listed building and are now used by the field studies centre for classrooms and laboratories.
 The stables and its cellars are a roost for lesser horseshoe bats, greater horseshoe bats, brown long-eared bats and whiskered bats, and are registered as a site of special scientific interest.

-The tower
+Tower

 Orielton tower was built in the eighteenth century in the Georgian style, and originally straddled the entrance to the Orielton estate.
 The tower is built of brick, with Bath stone dressings.
 It became derelict in the nineteenth century, when it was described as a banqueting tower.
 The tower is a grade II* listed building.

 Brick Hall

 The Brick Hall at Orielton is an eighteenth-century estate house in a walled garden.
 Brick buildings of this period are rare locally.
 The Brick Hall is a grade II listed building, as are adjoining garden walls and dog kennels.